Home Home | About Us | Site Map | Contact Us| Road Conditions

 Mangkalba (Cedar Bay) is the traditional country of the Eastern Kuku Yalanji Aboriginal people, whose country extends along the coast to Mossman.
 Cedar Bay National Park was a major turtle hunting area and contains important cultural sites including the murabaymba (canoe), ngawaia (turtle) and ngiwa (saltwater eel) story sites.

 The Park is home to a wonderful variety of wildlife including the rare and elusive Bennett’s tree kangaroo, endangered southern cassowary and the beach stone-curlew.
-It lies between Cape Tribulation and Cooktown and is accessible only by boat or on foot via two walking tracks.
+It lies between Cape Tribulation and Cooktown and is accessible only by boat or on foot via the Home Rule Walking Track.

 Take the turnoff south to Helenvale from the Mulligan Highway, about 2 kms south of Black Mountain.
 Continue through Helenvale and Rossville.
-About 3 kilometres past Rossville is a turnoff on your left to Home Rule.
+Once in Rossville there is a turnoff on your left to Home Rule rainforest lodge.
 The homestead and access to Cedar Bay North is 3 kms down this track.

 Creek flowing down the slopes of Mt Hartley in Cedar Bay National Park